No Equal Opportunity Time Travel aka: Black People Cannot Time Travel

 "Here's how great it is to be white — I can get into a time machine and go to any time and it would be fuckin' awesome when I get there!
 That is exclusively a white privilege!
 Black people can't fuck with time machines.
 A black guy in a time machine is like, 'Hey anything before 1980, no thank you, I don't wanna go.'"

-Imagine being a black man and traveling to a place and time when all blacks were assumed to be slaves and had to carry papers to prove otherwise, or where they were likely to be lynched for speaking up.
-Similar issues exist for other races too — a white guy (or Japanese guy) in China during the Boxer Rebellion is sure to attract unwanted notice.
-Similarly, being a Semite, Roma, or homosexual and traveling to Nazi Germany (or any Nazi-occupied area, for that matter) is a really bad idea, unless you want to experience a very, very nasty death.
+Imagine being a black man and traveling to a place and time when all blacks were second-class citizens (e.g. 1990) or slaves (e.g. 1860) and had to carry papers to prove otherwise, or where they were likely to be lynched for using the wrong public toilet or being in the wrong neighbourhood.
+Similar issues exist for other peoples too — a non-Chinese of any sort found in China during the Boxer Rebellion would be beaten to death in short order.
+Likewise, being a Semite, Roma, Slav, or homosexual and traveling to Nazi Germany (or any Nazi-occupied area, for that matter) is a really bad idea, unless you want to experience a very, very nasty death.
 If they go to these dangerous time periods anyway, expect repercussions.
-Women in many eras and places will have similar issues, although to a lesser degree — the culture shock of a less liberal society may be a plot point.
+Women in many eras and places will have similar issues, although to a lesser degree — the culture shock of a less modern and/or liberal society may be a plot point.

 Frequently subverted for laughs with a Discriminate and Switch — e.g., nobody cares that you're a black woman, but wearing trousers?!?